cmcilhenny/cmcilhenny.github.io/_posts/2014-07-01-javaScript-prototypes.md

 Question: What is the difference of the two above Spaghetti objects?

 ##The Prototype Chain/Prototype Inheritance
 Every object in Javascript has a prototype.
-When a messages reaches an object, JavaScript will attempt to find a property in that object first, if it cannot find it then the message will be sent to the object’s prototype and so on.
+When a messages reaches an object, JavaScript will attempt to find a property in that object first, if it cannot find it then the message will be sent to the objects prototype and so on.
 This works just like single parent inheritance in a class based language.

-Let's map out the Prototype Chain for Gnocchi together.
+Map out the Prototype Chain for Gnocchi together.
 Here is a nifty drawing for our reference:

 <img src="https://docs.google.com/drawings/d/1NdiIkHd9Cg2j6W4QcJ1X3DEhGXD2gacMXRuURcoE5T4/pub?w=960&h=720"/>